godaddy/node-flipr/README.md

 ### Includes

 The includes rule has three distinct behaviors, depending on whether the input is a string, an array, or an object.
+It uses [lodash's `includes` ](https://lodash.com/docs/4.17.11#includes) method internally.

 ##### Input is a String